Unlike most neurological disorders, traumatic brain injuries can be prevented by following these precautions:

 - Wear a helmet every time you ride a bike or motorcycle, play a contact sport such as football, bat or run bases in baseball or softball, use in-line skates or a skateboard, ride a horse, ski or snowboard

-- Ensure that during athletic games you and your children use the right protective equipment, follow the safety rules and rules for the sport, practice good sportsmanship and never return to play if you have a known or suspected concussion until you have been evaluated and given permission by a health care professional
+- Ensure that during athletic games you and your children use the right protective equipment, follow the safety rules and regulations for the sport, practice good sportsmanship and never return to play if you have a known or suspected concussion until you have been evaluated and given permission by a health care professional

 - Keep firearms and bullets stored in a locked cabinet when not in use